tlsim/pi-pianoteq/README.md

 # Pi-Pianoteq

-Pi-pianoteq is an rtmidi based remote control for Pianoteq
+Pi-Pianoteq is a Python/Midi remote control for Pianoteq